KrautPress/gutenberg-block-style/README.md

 ## Description

-A small plugin that adds a block style variation for large text to the list block.
+A small plugin that adds a block style for large text to the list block.

 ## Installation